North Carolina man wins $182,073 lottery jackpot after buying a $1 ticket

 HUNTERSVILLE, N.C.
-(WGHP0 — Daniel Brandenburg, of Huntersville, bought a $1 Cash 5 ticket and won a $182,073 jackpot in Friday’s drawing, according to an NC Education Lottery news release.
+(WGHP) — Daniel Brandenburg, of Huntersville, bought a $1 Cash 5 ticket and won a $182,073 jackpot in Friday’s drawing, according to an NC Education Lottery news release.

 Brandenburg bought his winning Quick Pick ticket on the lottery’s mobile app.